Decimal Feet To Feet Inches

 This method is ideal for understanding the underlying principles and for performing conversions quickly without relying on technology.
 Here's a step-by-step guide:

 1. Separate the Whole Number and Decimal: Start by separating the whole number (representing the number of feet) from the decimal part of the decimal feet measurement.
-For example, if you have 12.625 feet, the whole number is 12 (feet) and the decimal is 0.625.
+To give you an idea, if you have 12.625 feet, the whole number is 12 (feet) and the decimal is 0.625.

 2. Convert the Decimal to Inches: Multiply the decimal part by 12 (since there are 12 inches in a foot).
 In our example: 0.625 ft * 12 in/ft = 7.5 in

 3. Combine the Feet and Inches: Combine the whole number of feet from step 1 with the inches calculated in step 2.
-Therefore, 12.625 feet is equal to 12 feet and 7.5 inches.
+Which means, 12.625 feet is equal to 12 feet and 7.5 inches.

 Example: Let's convert 8.375 feet to feet and inches.